 Integrating Security into DevOps

-Implementing DevSecOps is an iterative approach to solve the problem to allow DevSecOps culture to develop over a period.
-We must use an approach made up of three layers:
+Implementing DevSecOps is an iterative approach to solving the problem and allows DevSecOps culture to develop over time.
+We must use an approach made up of these three layers:

 We apply each layer, piece by piece until it's a solid foundation on which a DevSecOps culture thrives.

-In this blog, we gave a brief overview of what DevSecOps is and how to implement it.
-In our course Understanding DevSecOps we dive into the theory behind DevSecOps and put your team's knowledge into action with a hands-on lab.
-Interested?
-Start our course by registering for our academy.
+This blog briefly overviews what DevSecOps is and how to implement it.
+To learn more, check out our course, Understanding DevSecOps.
+In this course, we dive into the theory behind DevSecOps and put your team's knowledge into action with a hands-on lab.

 "DevOps is more than a change in practice: it's a shift in an organisation's philosophy."